 - Promote access to treatment

-- Reduce discrimination
+- Discourage discrimination

 Mental Health Awareness Month and the Green Movement